Setting Up Your Environment

 provides both compile and cli tools for the lifecycle manage management of distributed services including deployment and execution tools.

-For frontend development, the Fluence JS is currently the favored, and only, tool.
+For frontend development, the Fluence is currently the favored, and only, tool.